 |Anne Hutchinson: Head Teacher I have been Headteacher at Longcause school since January 2010.
 I have worked for many years as a teacher for children with Autism.
 I am passionate about increasing understanding of Autism and in working with families for the best outcomes for their child and family.
 I have two adult children of my own.
 I’m a friendly person and like meeting people so please feel free to come and chat to me.|

-Alan Charlick: Vice Chair of Governors.
+Alan Charlick: Acting Chair of Governors.
 I have been a governor now for over 5 years and have served as a Parent Governor for all of that time.
 My son is currently in year 11 and is in his final year at Longcause.
 I have carried out numerous and varied roles during my time as a governor here at Longcause and I am currently the key monitoring governor for area of the Schools Improvement Plan which focusses on the physical development of the all the pupils here at Longcause.
 I am delighted to be delegated this particular role as I am a firm believer that the physical wellbeing of individuals is very important.

 Leanne Thirlby: Co-opted Governor